Minot holds an adventure for every visitor.

 moving to minot

+Looking to move to Minot, ND?
 We can’t wait to have you join us in the Magic City!
-Minot has a population of 50,000, with a metro area that includes Minot Air Force Base, Burlington, Surrey, and more, with a total area population of 75,500.
-Located in the north-central region of North Dakota just 50 miles south of the Canadian border, this Upper Midwest community is nestled along the scenic Souris River Valley; Minot offers breathtaking views of the surrounding countryside and is situated in the Central Time Zone.
+Minot has a population of 50,000 and a metro area that includes the Minot Air Force Base, plus rural communities like Burlington, Surrey, and more, with a total population of 75,500.
+Located in the north-central region of North Dakota just 50 miles south of the Canadian border, this Upper Midwest community is nestled along the scenic Souris River Valley.
+Minot offers breathtaking views of the surrounding countryside and is situated in the Central Time Zone.

 The fun stuff: Minot has something for everyone; take in our arts & entertainment, museums and culture, annual events, and top attractions.
 There is also a booming park scene with splash pads, an outdoor pool with slides, playparks, biking and hiking trails, and a new outdoor recreation area.
 Get ready to discover the hidden gems of downtown Minot, where quirky bars, eclectic shops, and restaurants offer a one-of-a-kind dining experience.